allenai/fermi/README.md

 # Fermi Problems: A New Reasoning Challenge for AI

+Fermi Problems are questions whose answer is a number that can only be reasonably estimated as a precise measurement of the value is either impossible or impractical.

-This repository provides the following two datasets:
+This repository provides two datasets of such fermi problems along with annotations for the solution:
 - RealFP @ `./data/realFP`.
 A collection of 928 fermi problems and their solutions expressed in the form a program.
 - SynthFP @ `.data/synthFP`.
 An auxilliary set of 10000 templated fermi questions, created by the authors.